StrangeRanger/bash-style-guide/Examples/example-2.md

 # Refer to the '[ Prepping ]' section of this script for more information.
 current_linuxAIO_revision="10"

-# Keeps track of this script's process id, incase it needs to be manually killed.
+# Keeps track of this script's process id, in case it needs to be manually killed.
 export _INSTALLER_PREP_PID=$$

 # The '--no-hostname' flag for journalctl only works with systemd 230 and later.